-Once you know how you communicate patient status now, then ask questions around particular activities related to patient status eg, shift handover.
+Once you know how you communicate patient status now, then ask questions around particular activities related to patient status e.g. shift handover.

-Shift handover Planned discharge Information for visiting staff does the board help handover or slow it down? is the board in the right location for the handover? does the board include all the information needed for handover? does the board show planned date of discharge? does the board show the steps needed for discharge? do you know where the board is? does it give you the information you require? does it give you an overview of the basic status of the patients in the ward? does it tell you who is looking after particular patients? can you find the patient? do you know who is responsible for updating the board?
-Ask the team, who uses the info, how is it collected, why is it used, why is it liked?
+Shift Handover Discharge Management Information for visiting staff does the board help handover or slow it down? is the board in the right location for the handover? does the board include all the information needed for handover? does the board show Estimated Discharge Day (EDD)? does the board show the steps needed for discharge? do you know where the board is? does it give you the information you require? does it give you an overview of the basic status of the patients in the ward? does it tell you who is looking after particular patients? can you find the patient? do you know who is responsible for updating the board?

 A 'good' board is an important part of shift handovers and discharge management.
-Please see the modules Shift Handovers and Admissions and Planned Discharge for additional detail.
+Please see the modules 'Shift Handover' and 'Discharge Management for additional detail.

-Assess - milestone checklist
+Assess - Milestone Checklist

-Move on to 'Diagnose' only if you have completed ALL of the items on these checklists
+Move on to 'Diagnose' only if you have completed ALL of the items on these checklist